Selecting Your First Musical Instrument|Electric Guitar

 A wide range of sound, with a crisp sound with a good rise of sound.

-Sound with good rise and sharpness, and strong sound in the high range.
+Sound with good rise and sharpness, and strong high frequency range.
 It is also known for its beautiful grain.

 Low-priced wood, but has a flat, unrefined sound quality.
 Soft wood, so it tends to have a weak sound.